 It is worth noting that there are exceptions for R-134a.
 You can no longer buy cylinders but you are still able to purchase cans of refrigerant without a license.
-Single or multi-use cans can be found at most retailers or on Amazon.com as well.
+Single or multi-use cans can be found at some retailers or on Ebay still.

 How Can I Get Certified for R-134a?